Diana Dors: RKO

 William Dozier of RKO announced Dors would star in Blondes Prefer Gentlemen with Eddie Fisher, but the film was never made.
 In August 1956, she announced she had signed a one-picture deal to appear in a Bob Hope movie.
 This never happened; neither did a project Robert Aldrich announced he wanted to make with Dors and Paul Douglas at UA, Potluck for Pomeroy.

 Due to meet Hollywood columnists Hedda Hopper and Louella Parsons, interviews were arranged to be held at the Hollywood home of her friend, celebrity hairdresser Mr. Teasy-Weasy, who owned a Spanish-style villa off Sunset Boulevard, formerly owned by Marlene Dietrich.
 To coincide with the publication of the articles, Hamilton and Raymond arranged a Hollywood launch party at Raymond's house in August 1956, with a guest list that included Doris Day, Eddie Fisher, Zsa Zsa Gabor, Liberace, Lana Turner, Ginger Rogers, and John Wayne.
 After 30 minutes, while lining up next to Raymond's pool with her US agent Louis Shurr and her dress designer Howard Shoup, all four, including Dors and Hamilton, were pushed into the pool after the party crowd and photographers surged forward.
 Hamilton emerged from the pool and hit the first photographer before he could be restrained.
 The headlines in the National Enquirer read: "Miss Dors Go Home—And Take Mr. Dors With You".
 Because of the resulting negative publicity, the couple failed to buy Lana Turner's house, settling into a rental property in Coldwater Canyon.

 She was meant to make three films produced by Anna Neagle, the first with Frankie Vaughan called The Cast Iron Shore; however, Dors pulled out in September.

 In October, Dors appeared again on the Bob Hope Show.
 The New York Times said she "displayed considerable stage presence.
 The gal can handle her lines."
 Hedda Hopper reported around this time that Dors had replaced her agent "and her popularity is slipping even before her first film is shown."
-Hopper also said Dors' fee for British films was now $40,000, up from $20,000.
+Hopper also said Dors's fee for British films was now $40,000, up from $20,000.
 In November, Dors, returning to London, announcing she and Hamilton had separated, with the latter blaming Steiger.